Count de Salis-Soglio: Family history

 The de Salis family belongs to the old nobility of the Three Leagues (nowadays the Canton of the Grisons, Switzerland).
 They were one of its leading families between the 16th and 18th centuries and provided numerous presidents of the League of God's House.
 A notable member was the poet Johann Gaudenz von Salis-Seewis of the branch of the Counts de Salis-Seewis.

 They probably descend from the patrician family Salici of Como, Italy, traceable since 1202.
 The name Salice means Salix caprea (the family coat of arms contains a salix – or goat willow – tree, along with the crest of the Bellona).
 At first the family appears in Soglio, Switzerland with ser Rodolfus de Salice de Solio between 1285 and 1293.
 In the 12th and 13th centuries, wealthy citizens of Como had settled in the area north of Lake Como due to the conflicts between the expanding Milan and the municipality of Como.
-Soglio is located at the beginning of the Val Bregaglia (Bergell valley) which at the time belonged to the Prince-Bishopric of Chur, and is presently situated on the border between Switzerland an Italy.
+Soglio is located at the beginning of the Val Bregaglia (Bergell valley) which at the time belonged to the Prince-Bishopric of Chur, and is presently situated on the border between Switzerland and Italy.
 The family became vassals of the bishop and built several tower houses in Soglio and the neighbouring Chiavenna.
 When the latter was sold by Chur to the Visconti of Milan in 1335, the Salis became their vassals as well.
 The Visconti dukes granted them trading privileges from 1391, which they kept until 1544.
 The tower houses in both communities were later converted into baroque palaces (there are 5 in Soglio alone, of which the Casa Battista, also known as Hotel Palazzo Salis, built in 1630 on an older structure, is still today owned by the Swiss Salis-Soglio line).
 So is the Palazzo Salis in Bondo, Switzerland, just across from Soglio on the other side of the valley, which was built by Jerome, 2nd Count de Salis, and which to this day is owned by the British Salis-Soglio branch.